 My favourite salad to serve is usually potato salad, something which I excel at (if I say so myself) but there are times when I don’t want potatoes (shocking I know!) or I am feeding a group of people and want to please all palates and dietary needs equally.
 I have a recipe for a potato and apple salad if you wish to check that out too.

 Thats where this salad comes in handy.
 Cauliflower is the perfect substitution to potatoes and I can’t think of anyone who won’t at least give it a try.
-While traditional potato salads rely on a mayo based dressing I opted to make mine a mustard vinaigrette which makes the salad a lighter choice.
+While traditional potato salads rely on a mayo based dressing I opted to make my cauliflower salad with a mustard vinaigrette which makes the salad a lighter choice.

 I never put eggs in my potato salad and you won’t find any in here either.
 What you will find is roasted cauliflower, roasted garlic and roasted onions.
 By roasting the three you get this delicious caramelized and smoky flavour throughout the salad, and who can resist roasted garlic.